Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation: Conclusion

 \section{Conclusion}

-In unsupervised VOS, the combined use of appearance and motion cues has been an effective and powerful approach.
-However, existing two-stream approaches are susceptible to low-quality optical flow maps, degrading their usability and reliability for real-world usage.
-To relieve this concern, we propose a motion-as-option network that is not much dependent on motion cues and a collaborative network learning strategy to fully leverage its unique property.
-Additionally, an adaptive output selection algorithm is proposed to maximize the efficacy of the motion-as-option network at test time.
-On all public benchmark datasets, our approach affords a new state-of-the-art performance with real-time inference speed.
-We believe that our simple, fast, and strong approach can serve as a solid baseline for future VOS research.
+In unsupervised VOS, the combined use of appearance and motion cues has proven to be a powerful and effective approach.
+However, existing two-stream methods are often vulnerable to low-quality optical flow maps, which can compromise their usability and reliability in real-world scenarios.
+To address this issue, we propose a motion-as-option network that minimizes dependency on motion cues, coupled with a collaborative network learning strategy that fully exploits this unique property.
+Additionally, we introduce an adaptive output selection algorithm designed to optimize the performance of the motion-as-option network during inference.
+Our approach achieves new state-of-the-art performance across all public benchmark datasets while maintaining real-time inference speed.
+We believe that our simple, fast, and robust method can serve as a strong baseline for future VOS research.

+\begin{IEEEbiographynophoto}{Suhwan Cho} received his B.S. and Ph.D degrees in Electrical and Electronic Engineering from Yonsei University, Seoul, Korea, in 2020 and 2025, respectively.
+He was a Research Scientist Intern in the Deep Learning Group at Adobe Research, San Jose, California, USA, in 2023.
+He is currently a Research Scientist at GenGenAI, Seoul, Korea.
+His current research interests include various aspects of video editing technologies, such as video object segmentation and video inpainting. \end{IEEEbiographynophoto}